-There are 10 areas categorized as being rural in the GTM as per the definition of the rural area in the State of the Environment Report 2006.
-A rural area has an average of 40 households with about 8 persons per household.
-The average population in a rural community is therefore about three hundred and twenty (320) people making the total population of all rural settlements in the GTM 3200 people.
+There are 10 areas categorized as being rural in the GTLM as per the definition of the rural area in the State of the Environment Report 2006.
+The rural area has an average of 40 households each with about 8 persons per household.
+The average population in a rural community is therefore about 320 people making the total population of all rural settlements in 3200 people.

-The total waste generated by a rural community is estimated to be 480 kg per day (320 $\times$ 1.5kg).
+The total waste generated by a rural community is estimated to be 480 kg per day (320 x 1.5kg).
 Invariably the total waste generated by all communities is 4.8 tons per day or 33.6 tons per week.3

 The feasibility study recommended the placement of $10 \times 6m^3$ skip bins on the basis of one for each rural settlement.
-The above is illustrated in the table below:
+The above is illustrated below:

-Average households in rural area 40 Average rural household 8 persons per household Average population of rural community 320 Number of rural communities 10 Total population of all rural settlements 3200 Average waste generation per persons in rural area 1.5kg Total waste generated per day by a rural community 480kg Total waste generated per day by a rural per day 4.8 tons Total waste generated by all rural communities per week 33.6 tons Average load per skip 6m 6 tons Number of 6m skip required in rural areas per week 10
+Average households in rural area 40 Average rural household 8 persons per household Average population of rural community 320 Number of rural communities 10 Total population of all rural settlements 3200 Average waste generation per persons in rural area 1.5kg Total waste generated per day by a rural community 480kg Total waste generated per day by a rural per day 4.8 tons Total waste generated by all rural communities per week 33.6 tons

+Average load per skip 6m 6 tons Number of 6m skip required in rural areas per week 10

-Collecting Waste from Households for placement into 6m3 Skip Bins
+Collecting Waste from Households to 6m Skip Bins

-Alternative 1: Local Contractor Appointed By the Municipality
+Alternative 1: Contractor Appointed By The Municipality

-A local rural contractor appointed by the municipality will provide a door-to-door collection service to the receptacle at such terms as the partners may agree.
+A local rural contractor appointed by the municipality provides door-to-door collection service to the receptacle at such terms as the partners may agree.
 The contractor will provide his/her own transport -donkey cart, van, tractor-trailer and supply households with 85lt plastics bags and promote public awareness of the service.